sebasgverde/rnn-time-music-paper/README.md

 # <center>Sequence Generation using Deep Recurrent Networks: A study case in music.</center>

-# Printed anonymous version of the supplementary web page.

 <center>Songs, code and datasets to replicate the research and the specific results of the paper</center>